Nerwyn/ha-nunjucks/README.md

 const renderedString = renderTemplate(this.hass, templateString);
 ```

 That's it!
 The result of `renderTemplate` is the rendered template for you to use.
-In unit and integration testing render time is under 1 ms and shouldn't cause any latency in your projects.
+In unit and integration testing render time for a single template is under 1 ms and shouldn't cause any latency in your projects.

 Rather than rendering templates on the backend, nunjucks renders templates on the frontend.
 This repository uses the Home Assistant object present in all custom cards to read entity state data.
-A single shared Nunjucks environment is used for the frontend across all custom element instances that use Nunjucks, which helps with initial load times.
+A single shared Nunjucks environment is used for the frontend across all custom element instances that use ha-unjucks, which helps with initial load times.
+If multiple frontend add-ons are installed which use different versions of ha-nunjucks, the global version will be overwritten with the latest available version.

 You can also provide context to the `renderTemplate` function to pass to nunjucks if you want to make additional variables or project specific functions available to your users for use in templates.